azoulais/Star-Wars-SPL-ASS2/README.md

 # Star-Wars-SPL-ASS2
-A simulation of concurrent attacks aspired by Star Wars.
+A simulation of concurrent attacks aspired by Star Wars.<br />
 The goal of this assignment was to practicaly implement our theoretical knowledge of concurrency and multithreading.